-Just as women in Izquierda Unida, a Spanish left wing political coalition, have published a letter against proposed gender self-ID legislation, women in Podemos, a Spanish left wing party formed in 2014, have also published a letter criticising their party’s failure to allow meaningful debate on the legislation.
+Just as women in Izquierda Unida, a Spanish left wing political coalition, have published a statement against proposed gender self-ID legislation; women in Podemos, a Spanish left wing party formed in 2014, have also published a letter criticising their party’s failure to allow meaningful debate on the legislation.

 There are feminists in Podemos too

 We, the undersigned, want to express our deep concern about the way in which the issue of the so-called “Trans Law” is being addressed in the party we represent and / or in which we are active.

 In the first place, we are obliged to denounce that, although the text of the draft published by the Ministry of Equality has been promoted by and agreed with all organizations in defence of trans people, it has not been subject to debate in any organ of the party nor with the grassroots.
 Moreover, we denounce the fact that from the Feminist section of the party, at the state level, a unique and immovable position has been imposed on the “Trans Law” that is not necessarily coherent with that of the entire party or with that of many of the women in charge of the areas of Feminism in the different territories of our country.

 For this reason, we demand a public and internal debate on the implications of gender self-determination policies, and that the warnings of professionals from the different areas of study and knowledge involved in this matter be taken into account.
 Likewise, it seems to us a serious mistake not to take into account the effects that similar laws are already having in other neighbouring countries, where they are already beginning to be questioned, in some cases rectifying them.
 Nor do we understand the urgency of the approval of this Law without debate.
 Saying that “rights are not debated” is a form of authoritarianism that does not fit with the idiosyncrasies of any democratic organization and that we cannot share or allow.